msveshnikov/turbocontent/server/package.md

 The project structure defines several directories:

 - **/src:**
-  Contains front-end code (React components written in JSX) for the client side of Boiler.pro.
+  Contains front-end code (React components written in JSX) for the client side of Turbocontent.pro.

 - **/server:**
   Houses backend server code.
 The `package.json` file in this directory ensures that the backend has